areksoulahian/Template-generator/readme.md

 - Jest
 - Mocha
-- etc.

 ## Choose type of linter

 - ESLint
-- other
+- TSLint

 ## needs to contain following files

 - need to create individual config files based on the configuration of the user to scaffold the entire application
 - git config
+- pretter config
+- package.json w/ scripts ex: {start: node server.js}
 - lint config
-- package.json w/ scripts ex: {start: node server.js}

 ## Needs to be dockerized